redxdev/MAPlugins/README.md

 `UPawnAIStateComponent` is a container for additional or overriding states on a specific pawn.
 States here will replace states with the same tag in the AI controller's component.
 This can be useful if, for example, you have a generic AI controller for enemies with some common states but you have one specific enemy type that needs to act slightly differently.
 Or if you want a specific enemy placed in a level to have different behaviors than the normal version.

+## Behavior Tree Nodes

+### Composite: Random

+Acts like a selector but randomly selects children to execute instead of going from left to right.